gaslight/posts/posts/2013-08-01-angular_rails_lessons.md

   $scope.random = 0
 ````

 This is a great way to share code between multiple controllers (or anything else in your app).
-Services are singletons, it's worth pointing out, so not the based place to put logic that's belongs to something you want multiple instances of.
+Services are singletons, it's worth pointing out, so not the best place to put logic that's belongs to something you want multiple instances of.

 Angular models as Coffeescript classes
 --------------------------------------